MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/driversecurity/windows-security-model.md

 ---
-title: Windows security model for driver developers
+title: Windows Security Model for Driver Developers
 description: The Windows security model is based primarily on per-object rights, with a small number of system-wide privileges. ms.date: 02/01/2018
 ---